 A protective buffer zone around the archaeological areas is established for at least 25 meters from the perimeters of the archaeological site.
 No new buildings are allowed in this area.
-New buildings, planned to be built along the buffer zone (more than 25 meters from the archeological site perimeter) cannot be higher than two storeys.

 Building restrictions are extended to the entire core city.
 A building license can be issued only if accurate historic and archaeological investigations of the area are carried out by a professional and monitored by the Department of Antiquities.